SE-UP/RSE-UP/chapters/git_advanced.md

 ## Using Other People's Work

 **NOTE** the following instructions are created using the University of Potsdam Gitlab server.
-Non University Members, while having access, can not contribute or fork.
+Non University Members, while having access, cannot contribute or fork.
 For instructions on how this works on Github please click [here](https://se-up.github.io/RSE-UP/chapters/git_advanced_github.html).
 Instructions will be similar, furthermore, they will use the original material from the Research Software Engineering with Python book by Irving.

 So far we have used Git to manage individual work, but it really comes into its own when we are working with other people.